-With the applications getting hardware intensive, these days computer crashes and slowdowns happen frequently.
+With applications becoming increasingly hardware-intensive these days, computer crashes and slowdowns occur frequently.
 To deal with all these issues and monitor hardware resources Windows comes with a great built-in tool called ‘Resource Monitor’.

 If you have been using Resource Monitor then you might know the features it offers and how it can help you efficiently monitor hardware resources of your computer.
-But some users have reported some problems with Resource Monitor.
-If Resmon or Resource Monitor is not working on your Windows 11/10/8/7 computer, then this post will help you fix the problem.
+However, some users have reported issues with Resource Monitor.
+If Resmon or Resource Monitor is not working on your Windows 11/10 computer, this post will help you resolve the issue.
 You may find that the Resource Monitor is not responding or that its window is empty, blank or transparent.

 Resource Monitor not working in Windows 11/10

-Step 1: If you have discovered that you are not able to access Resource Monitor on your computer, then the first step towards fixing it will be running Resource Monitor manually.
+If you have discovered that you are unable to access Resource Monitor on your computer, the first step towards fixing it will be to run Resource Monitor manually.
 Hit ‘Win + R’ and type in ‘resmon.exe’ to start Resource Monitor.
 Alternatively, you can navigate to ‘C:\Windows\System32’ and find an executable called ‘resmon.exe’.
 Click on it.

-Step 2: If that did not work out for you, you can further carry out these steps to fix the Resource Monitor.
-If you are on Windows 7 and if you are using any other theme than Windows 7 Aero theme, switch back to the Aero theme and check Resource Monitor.
-If this fixed your problem, then you might have to switch back your themes every time you want to use Resource Monitor.
+If that did not work out for you, if you are on another theme, switch back to the default Windows theme and see.
+If this resolves your issue, you may need to switch back to your original theme every time you want to use Resource Monitor.

-Under ‘Scale and Layout’ settings try to adjust the percentage and check if the problem with Resource Monitor has revolved or not.
+Under ‘Scale and Layout’ settings try to adjust the percentage and check if the problem with Resource Monitor has resolved or not.

-Step 4: If you are still stuck with this problem.
+If you are still stuck with this problem.
 You might need to troubleshoot the problem in Clean Boot State.
-Clean Boot is a system state when the Windows is loaded with a minimal set of drivers and services.
-If you can run Resource Monitor in this state, it means that there is some service or driver interfering with the Resource Monitor.
+Clean Boot is a system state when Windows is loaded with a minimal set of drivers and services.
+If you can run Resource Monitor in this state, it means that a service or driver is interfering with the Resource Monitor.

-Step 5: If nothing helps, try creating a new local administrator account on your Windows and check if Resource Monitor is working on the new user account.
-If it is, then there are chances that the problem was with your user account profile.
-Backup your data, delete existing account and log in to this new user account using your Microsoft credentials.
+If nothing helps, try creating a new local administrator account on your Windows and check if Resource Monitor is working on the new user account.
+If it is, then there is a chance that the problem was with your user account profile.
+Backup your data, delete the existing account and log in to this new user account using your Microsoft credentials.

 Open ‘Settings’ and then go to ‘Update and Security’.
 In this section click on ‘View installed update history’.
 Now hit ‘Uninstall Update’ and it will open a list of recent updates that can be uninstalled.
 Try uninstalling recent updates and check Resource Monitor.